VillanuevaK/PythonCheatSheet/README.md

 let number = [1,2,3,4]
 let doubled = numbers.map { $0 * 2 } // 2,4,6,8

-2. filter: Filters elements of a collection based on a condition provided in a closure let numbers = [1, 2, 3, 4] let evenNumbers = numbers.filter { $0 % 2 == 0 }  // [2, 4]
+2. filter: Filters elements of a collection based on a condition provided in a closure (white list) let numbers = [1, 2, 3, 4] let evenNumbers = numbers.filter { $0 % 2 == 0 }  // [2, 4]